 It’s an easy guess that you are here because of being the one among the 85% Americans who brew coffee at home.
 So, you have bought the a coffee maker home and are stuck at how to clean it.
 Well, we are going to tell you the best method for that, but let’s first know about why it is important to clean the coffeemaker.

 Why is Cleaning a Coffee Maker So Important

 When we think of germs and bacteria in the kitchen, a coffee maker is often skipped, and that’s one of the biggest mistakes.
 In actual, it’s one of the highest germicide spot at home, and sometimes and the spread can be even more than that of a bathroom.
 This is why; the cleaning of coffee maker is a necessary thing and should not be skipped.
 The method is a little long and is not required on daily basis, but do it monthly or bi-monthly.
 Although after every use, you should clean the external parts like filter, warming plate, carafe and water reservoir with a little baking soda.
 It will remove the coffee, grounds and oil.
 Many of the coffee maker’s external parts are dishwasher safe, so that should be an easy task.

 However, you may notice the long brewing time of your coffee maker in a long run.
 It’s because of the hard water mineral built up in the inner parts.
-Even if you have the best drip coffee maker, the cleaning is required.
+Even if you have the most expensive drip coffee machine, the cleaning is required.
 For that, a thorough cleaning is required. ( To reduce the built up, always try to use filter water)

 How to Clean the Drip Coffee Maker